MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P3-Bunny-Physics/content.md

 It's coming along nicely now, so what did we learn?

-* You added physics to the game
+- Added basic physics to the game
-* Learnt how to use a reference node
+- Learnt how to use a reference node
-* Used Z Ordering to layer your sprites
+- Used Z Ordering to layer your sprites
-* Finally got to run the project!
+- Finally got to run the project!

 Next chapter we will be adding user controls to our hero.